 Data exfiltration: Theft of data from a computer or other device, conducted manually, or automatically by using malware.

 SIEM solutions are ideal for conducting computer forensic investigations once a security incident occurs.
 SIEM solutions allow organizations to efficiently collect and analyze log data from all of their digital assets in one place.

 This gives them the ability to re-create past incidents or analyze new ones to investigate suspicious activity and implement more effective security processes.

 Compliance auditing and reporting is both a necessary and challenging task for many organizations.
 SIEM solutions dramatically reduce the resource expenditures required to manage this process by providing real-time audits and on-demand reporting of regulatory compliance whenever needed.

-SIEM solutions track all network activity across all users, devices, and applications, significantly improving transparency across the entire infrastructure and detecting threats regardless of where digital assets and services are being accessed.
+SIEM solutions track all network activity across all users, devices and applications, significantly improving transparency across the entire infrastructure and detecting threats regardless of where digital assets and services are being accessed.

 Before or after you've invested in your new solution, here are some SIEM implementation best practices you should follow:

-As IoT, cloud, mobile and other technologies increase the amount of data that a SIEM tool must consume, AI offers the potential for a solution that supports more data types and a complex understanding of the threat landscape as it evolves.
+As IoT, cloud computing, mobile and other technologies increase the amount of data that a SIEM tool must consume.
+AI offers the potential for a solution that supports more data types and a complex understanding of the threat landscape as it evolves.